AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 Trade support and operations:

 - Pre-trade checks against restricted lists and concentration limits.
+Similar execution intelligence powers AI agents for stock trading and AI agents in forex trading.

 - Post-trade reconciliation and fail resolution with custodians and primes.